 – Credit officers

 Oddly enough, the register for payment of dividends will close on April 5 – after the AGM, not before/on the day of the AGM as is the trend at most companies here.
-Sameer has also announced that it will cross list its shares on Uganda stock exchange.
+Sameer has also announced that it will cross-list its shares on the Uganda stock exchange.

-The Coffee Board of Kenya launched a new website on February 24.
+Coffee industry: The Coffee Board of Kenya launched a new website on February 24.
 It has up to date results of weekly coffee auctions but some links not working though.
-Hopefully this will shine a light on an industry that is booming around the world, but collapsing in Kenya (to a point where farmers are uprooting their trees) where it is tightly controlled by an endless cartels of middlemen who shun new ideas (Tetu) and who suffocate and frustrate farmers and new investors.
+Hopefully, this will shine a light on an industry that is booming around the world but collapsing in Kenya (to a point where farmers are uprooting their trees) where it is tightly controlled by an endless cartel of middlemen who shun new ideas (Tetu) and who suffocate and frustrate farmers and new investors.

 – Transport/distribute sodas for Softa bottlers and collect empties nationwide.
 Email email@example.com